Unhappily Ever After: Unequal Marriage by Vasili Pukirev

 Vasili Pukirev was born in 1832 in a poor peasant family.
-It was only thanks to a happy coincidence that he was enrolled in the Moscow School of Painting, Sculpture and Architecture.
+It was only thanks to a happy coincidence that he enrolled in the Moscow School of Painting, Sculpture, and Architecture.
 In 1858, Pukirev graduated with the title of a “free artist”.
 Two years later, the Imperial Academy of Painting awarded Pukirev with the title of academician of historical and portrait painting.
 After receiving the title, Pukirev also received a state-owned apartment and the position of a teacher.

-In 1862, the 30 year old Pukirev presented the painting Unequal Marriage at the annual academic exhibition.
+In 1862, the 30-year-old Pukirev presented the painting Unequal Marriage at the annual academic exhibition.
 This was a great sensation.
 The artist was then awarded the title of professor.

 Vasili Pukirev painted this picture in a difficult state of mind.
-Look at the man on the right: he undoubtedly resembles the artist himself.
+Look at the man on the right, he undoubtedly resembles the artist himself.
 Furthermore, his pose expresses obvious dissatisfaction with what is happening.

 The groom seems entirely composed of angles and straight lines, unlike the soft, angelic bride.
 He symbolizes fading, mortification, the atmosphere in which the maiden beauty of the bride is to fade.
 He is wearing an expensive suit and has an unnatural posture, which is supported by a tight corset.
-His head barely turns, squeezed by a high collar, his dull eyes haughtily look at those around him.
+His head barely turns, neck squeezed by a high collar, and his dull eyes haughtily look at those around him.

 The bride is the only figure in the image painted in light colors.
 She is still a child, barely holding back tears.
 This day seems to be the most bitter of her life.
 Her delicate face, framed by blond curls, is sad.
-A candle in her child’s hand leans over, wax drips onto her wedding dress.
+A candle in her child’s hand leans over, wax dripping onto her wedding dress.
 Her right hand is extended to the priest who is about to put a wedding ring on her thin finger.
 She is already indifferent to her own fate.

 According to research, the bride is Praskovya Matveevna Varentsova.
 She was the illegitimate child of one of the wealthy people of that time, who took an active part in her upbringing and establishing her future life.
-Perhaps this is the reason for her marriage to a person that is older, but also richer.
-Praskovya became an early widow but not a rich heiress.
+Perhaps this is the reason for her marriage to a person who is older, but also richer.
+Sadly, Praskovya became an early widow but not a rich heiress.
 She lived out the rest of her days in a Moscow poorhouse – a charitable institution for people who were not able to take care of themselves.

 In 2002, the Tretyakov Gallery acquired a pencil drawing made by artist Vladimir Sukhov in 1907.
 It is the most definitive proof.
 The signature says: “Praskovya Matveevna Varentsova, from whom the artist Pukirev did his famous painting Unequal Marriage 44 years ago.
 Mrs. Varentsova lives in Moscow, in the Mazurinskaya poorhouse.”